XihangJ/XihangJ/README.md

 - 👋 Hi, I’m Xihang Jiang
 - 👀 I’m interested in Algorithms, ML
 - 🌱 I’m currently learning CNN and algorithms
-- 💞️ I’m trying to find an intern as a SDE or ML engineerer
+- 💞️ I’m looking for an intern as a SDE or ML engineerer
 - 📫 How to reach me: contact me with my email: jiangxh1017@gmail.com

 <!---